zenodab-bit/GemsZeno/docs/src/config-files.md

 # [Config Files](@id config-files)

 Using a config file, you can manipulate any parameter of a GEMS simulation.
-Although you can spawn a simulation without a config file (e.g., by just calling `Simulation()`), GEMS will iternally load a default config file and override the values based on the custom parameter you might have provided.
+Although you can spawn a simulation without a config file (e.g., by just calling `Simulation()`), GEMS will internally load a default config file and override the values based on the custom parameter you might have provided.

 This page gives an overview of what you can put into a config file and uses the default config file as demonstration.
 Config files use the **\*.TOML** notation.